-- Tuition Assistance: While in the Reserves or Guard, you may continue your education, and may be helped in defraying the cost of college-accredited courses.
-Additionally, if you are in the National Guard some states offer substantial benefits such as free tuition to state colleges or universities.
-To find out more on this bonus, talk to you recruiter or education officer.
+- Tuition assistance: While in the Reserves or Guard, you may continue your education and may be helped in defraying the cost of college-accredited courses.
+Additionally, if you are in the National Guard, some states offer substantial benefits such as free tuition to state colleges or universities.
+To find out more on this bonus, talk to your recruiter or education officer.

-- Additional Benefits: There are exchange and commissary privileges, temporary lodging expenses, travel, Veterans Administration home loans and more.
+- Additional benefits: There are exchange and commissary privileges, temporary lodging expenses, travel, Veterans Affairs home loans and more.

-No. You do not have to join another service prior to joining the Reserve or National Guard.
+No. You do not have to join another service before joining the Reserve or National Guard.

 Yes.
 The Reserve and National Guard accept people with prior service.

-Only U.S. citizens or foreign nationals legally residing in the United States with an Immigration and Naturalization Service Alien Registration Card ("Green Card" -- INS Form I-151/551) may apply.
+Only U.S. citizens or foreign nationals legally residing in the United States with an Immigration and Naturalization Service Alien Registration Card (or "green card" -- INS Form I-151/551) may apply.
 Applicants must speak, write and read English fluently.

 No. The U.S. military cannot assist foreign nationals in obtaining admittance into the United States.

 What if I Live Overseas?

 Regulations prohibit the forwarding of recruiting information through international mail, even to U.S. citizens living in foreign countries.
 Use our online form to reach a recruiter electronically.

 Basic training, or boot camp, lasts from 8-13 weeks, depending on the branch.
 After you have finished boot camp, you will be sent to advanced individual training, or AIT, where you will receive in-depth training in your military occupational specialty (MOS) or rating.